[ IN FOCUS ]

 The Crown Land Commissioner, Professor Richard Bush, is undertaking an independent statutory review of the Crown Land Management Act 2016 (CLM Act) and has published a discussion paper seeking the public’s input into the review.
 About the statutory review The Commissioner was…

-Timely.
-Targetted.
-Focussed.
-Join over 1450 government, planning and development professionals from across NSW and sign up to be notified each time we post an article.
+Join over 1700 government, planning and development professionals from across NSW who receive notification each time we post an article.